Gusinje: Geography

 The town is located in the Plav-Gusinje area, part of the upper Lim valley in the Accursed Mountains range at an elevation of 1,014 m.
-Zla Kolata, the highest mountain in Montenegro about 10 km south of Gusinje in the Prokletije National Park.
+Zla Kolata, the highest mountain in Montenegro, is about 10 km south of Gusinje in the Prokletije National Park.

 Gusinje is on the Vermosh River, which flows eastwards towards Plav.
 About 2 km south of Gusinje's center is the source of Vruja creek, Ali Pasha's springs (Alipašini izvori/Krojet e Ali Pashës).
 Vruja creek enters the Vermosh east of town, between this confluence and Plav is locally called Luca.
 Just before the Vermosh reaches Plav it flows into Lake Plav.
 The Vermosh is the first tributary of the Lim river.

 Gusinje is the seat of the municipality of the same name.
 From 1953 to 2014, it was part of Plav Municipality.
 In 2014, it became again a distinct municipality.
-The town's boundaries form ~3.73 km² of the total 157 km² of the municipality.
+The town's boundaries form ~3.73 km2 of the total 157 km2 of the municipality.
 Much of the area of the municipality is mountainous land used in the past for livestock herding.